mrwu-mac/R-Bench/README.md

 {"question_id": 1, "text":[model output]}
 ...
 ```
 Tips: We provide instance-level question tools in `utils.py`.
-Please use the `draw_mask` and `draw_box` functions to draw the mask and box, respectively.
+Please use the `draw_mask` and `draw_box` functions to draw the mask and box on input images, respectively.
 Additionally, use the `instance_qs_construct` function to reformat the instance questions.

 And eval with,
 ```